Before Filing a Claim, Ask Yourself Three Questions

 - Fire

-Unless you have separate flood insurance, some types of water damage won’t be covered.
-Nor will normal wear and tear or earth movement.
+Unless you have separate flood insurance, some types of water damage won’t be covered, nor will normal wear and tear or earth movement.

-This will vary by state.
+Insurance coverage will vary by state.
 For instance, losses due to sinkholes are covered in Tennessee and Florida.
 Also, some states mandate certain types of coverage.

 The solution: Read your policy before filing a claim.
 This document will provide specific information about what is and isn’t covered.
+If you need help deciphering the details, contact your insurance partner.

-2. What Is My Deductible?
+What Is My Deductible?

 After all, one of the best ways to save money on insurance is to raise your deductible—and to use those savings to pay for small losses out of pocket instead of filing an insurance claim.

-3. Are There Policy Limits for My Loss?
+Are There Policy Limits for My Loss?

 If jewelry, guns, comic books and collectibles are stolen or damaged, they may only be partially covered, or not covered at all, in your policy.
+Most standard homeowners’ policies set limits on coverage for these items, as well as silverware, artwork and furs.
+Some companies also limit what they’ll pay for computers.

 Will My Premium Increase or Will I Be Dropped for Filing an Insurance Claim?

-Deciding whether or not to file a claim may seem counter-intuitive.
+Deciding whether or not to file a claim may seem counterintuitive.
 You bought insurance to protect yourself from loss.
 Why shouldn’t you report a loss?

 If you have too many claims in the C.L.U.E. database, insurers may either deny you coverage or charge you more.
 How many is too many?
 One rule of thumb is that more than one claim in a decade can be a red flag for insurance companies.
 Again, standards vary by company.